 This article originally appeared in the Wylde Center Fall 2015 Newsletter.

-The number of caterpillar species hosted is doubly important: Some lucky caterpillars get to grow up to be butterflies and moths that help pollinate flowers, but the vast majority of them are destined to be eaten by birds and other animals. more here
+The number of caterpillar species hosted is doubly important.
+Some lucky caterpillars get to grow up to be butterflies and moths that help pollinate flowers.
+However, the vast majority of them are destined to be eaten by birds and other animals. more here

 Your Back Yard Birds and Habitat Gardens

 If you are a birder, you probably already know that Eastern songbird populations have declined dramatically since World War II.
 More information here.